DecentralisedGaming/Book/05_challenges_of_building_a_decentralised_game.md

 In the context of blockchain technology, typically the [oracle problem](https://medium.com/@teexofficial/what-are-oracles-smart-contracts-the-oracle-problem-911f16821b53) is seen as that of putting real-world data on-chain, but the [problem set is actually wider](https://en.wikipedia.org/wiki/Oracle_machine).

 ### Solution (Oracles)
-The best well known teams working on the decentralised oracle problem are [Chainlink](https://docs.chain.link/docs/what-is-chainlink) and [Provable](https://provable.xyz/) (previously Oricalize).
+The best well known teams working on the decentralised oracle problem are [Chainlink](https://docs.chain.link/docs/what-is-chainlink) and [Provable](https://provable.xyz/) (previously Oraclize).
 Their algorithm or something similar seems like a good candidate for solving this issue.

 ##  Usability